GarretSidzaka/docker-conanexiles/README.md

 Mods can be install with the global env variable `CONANEXILES_MODS`.
 Specify ModIDs as comma separated list there.
 E.g.

-NOTE: Yout can get the modids from Steamworkshop.
+NOTE: You can get the modIDs from Steamworkshop.

 After a restart the mods will be downloaded, activated and updated via steamworkshop.

 ## Environment Variables and Config Options

-A conan exiles dedicated server uses a lot of configuration options to influence nearly every aspect of the game logics.
+A conan exiles dedicated server uses a lot of configuration options to influence nearly every aspect of the game logic.
-To have full control of this complex configuration situation i implemented a logic to set these values in every config files.
+To have full control of this complex configuration situation there was implemented new logic to set these values in every config files.

 ConanExiles uses a common ini format.
 That means that a config file has the following logic: